lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 .. admonition:: What's the Minimum for Experimentation?

-   We have been able to install and bring up minimal LOCKSS 2.0-alpha4 systems (with no metadata services or Web replay engines, and with empty embedded Postgres and Solr databases) in Vagrant virtual machines (with Virtualbox), with 2 CPU cores and 2 GB of memory allocated.
+   To review the installation instructions and test the installation of K3s in various operating systems, we routinely install and bring up minimal LOCKSS 2.0-alpha4 systems, with no metadata services or Web replay engines, and with empty embedded Postgres and Solr databases, in Vagrant virtual machines with Virtualbox using 2 CPU cores and 3 GB of memory.
 But the VMs are swapping heavily and would not support much computational load.
 Still, it can be a useful tool to try out the installation instructions or evaluate the system.